Lombard banking

-Lombard banking refers to the business of Italian moneylenders generally referred to as "Lombards", even though many originated from Northern and Central Italian regions other than Lombardy.
+Lombard banking refers to the business of Italian moneylenders generally referred to as "Lombards" (in medieval times Northern Italy was referred as Lombardy, a much larger region than the modern Lombardy).
 The term was often used in a derogatory sense, as Lombard banking was associated with the sin of usury.

 History

 Lombard lenders became active throughout Western Europe in the 13th and 14th centuries, emigrating from major merchant centers in Tuscany such as Florence, Lucca and Siena, and in Northern Italy such as Milan or Genoa but also from smaller cities such as Asti in Piedmont.
 They often displaced the French Cahorsins, even though there is much confusion in documentary sources between the two communities.
 In some regional contexts, the two words "Lombard" and "Cahorsin" were used interchangeably until the latter gradually fell into disuse from the 14th century.

 A Catholic prohibition on profit from money without working made most forms of lending sinful.
 Pope Leo I forbade usury by canon law.
 Even so, it was not per se forbidden to take collateral on loans.
 Pawn shops thus could operate on the basis of a contract that fixes in advance the "fine" for not respecting the nominal term of the "interest free" loan, or alternatively, may structure a repurchase agreement by the borrower, where the interest is implicit in the repurchase price.
 Similar conventions exist in modern Islamic banking.
 Various ways around the prohibition were devised, so that the lowly pawnshop contractors could bundle their risk and investment for larger undertakings.
-Christianity, Judaism, and Islam generally ban usury, but allow usury towards those outside their faith.
-Thus Christians could lend to Jews and vice versa.
+Christianity, Judaism, and Islam generally ban usury.
 The necessity of credit for functioning European economies was such that the Church's ban on usury was routinely undermined, "Despite the ban on usury, no medieval European government - municipal, territorial, or national - was able to function without borrowing...But such loans were usually for short terms, often at punitive rates of interest".

 The prominent position of the Lombards in Christian finance eroded with the Protestant Reformation.
 In the 18th century many bankers and shipping agents in England were Quakers.
 The term "Lombard" for pawnshop (or pawnshop owner) remained in use well into the late 18th century.